A Velvet Underground playlist | UNCUT

-In preparation for the new issue of Uncut – a vertable Exploding Publishing Inevitable, coming next week – we are delighted to bring you a Velvet Underground playlist of deep cuts to see you through the weekend.
+With the new issue of Uncut upon us we are delighted to bring you a Velvet Underground playlist of deep cuts to soundtrack this month’s cover story – a veritable Exploding Publishing Inevitable, no less.

 “Prominent Men”